objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit core).md

    - _ident_
    - `(rename` _ident1 ident2_`)`

 In an _exportspec_, an identifier _ident_ names a single binding defined within or imported into the library, where the external name for the export is the same as the name of the binding within the library.
 A `rename` spec exports the binding defined within or imported into the library and named by _ident1_ in each `(`_ident1 ident2_`)` pairing, using _ident2_ as the external name.
+A regular `export` statement exports bindings in a immutable fashion, not allowing binding changes outside of the library. `export-mutable` is a LispKit-specific variant which allows library-external mutations of the exported bindings.

 An `import` declaration provides a way to import the identifiers exported by another library.
 It has the same syntax and semantics as an `import` declaration used in a program or at the read-eval-print loop.